 Our policy towards children

-Atlassian Services are not directed to individuals under 13.
-We do not knowingly collect Personal Information from children under 13.
-If we become aware that a child under 13 has provided us with Personal Information, we will take steps to delete such information.
+The Services are not directed to individuals under 18.
+We do not knowingly collect personal information from children under 18.
+If we become aware that a child under 18 has provided us with personal information, we will take steps to delete such information.
 If you become aware that a child has provided us with personal information, please contact the appropriate support team (see Atlassian, Jira Align, or Trello support pages).